postsharp/Metalama.Documentation/conceptual/Aspects/advising/contracts.md

     In this template, the incoming value is represented by the parameter name `value`, regardless of the real name of the field or parameter.

 4. The aspect is a custom attribute.
-You can add it to any field, property or parameter.
+You can add it to any field, property, or parameter.
 To validate the return value of a method, use this syntax: `[return: MyAspect]`.

-### Accessing the metadata of the field, property or parameter being validated
+### Accessing the metadata of the field, property, or parameter being validated

 Your template code can access its context using the following meta APIs:

-* `meta.Target.Declaration` returns the target parameter, property or field.
+* `meta.Target.Declaration` returns the target parameter, property. or field.
 * `meta.Target.FieldOrProperty` returns the target property or field, but will throw an exception if the contract is applied to a parameter.
 * `meta.Target.Parameter` returns the parameter (including the parameter representing the return value), but will throw an exception if the contract is applied to a field or property.
 * `meta.Target.ContractDirection` returns `Input` or `Output` according to the data flow being validated (see below).
 Typically, it is `Input` for input parameters and property setters, and `Output` for output parameters and return values.